Twipped/InterviewThis/InterviewThis.md

 - How frequently will I be expected to visit the office?

-- Will my visits be reimbursed?
+- Will my visits be reimbursed or covered outright by the company?

 - How flexible are my hours?
 Can I take time off during the day if needed and make up for it in the evenings?